SeanYeatts/SolidWrap/solidwrap/info/API Reference.rst

 *Copyright (c) 2023 Sean Yeatts.
 All rights reserved.*

-The SolidWorks API ( `SW-API <https://help.solidworks.com/2019/English/SolidWorks/sldworks/c_solidworks_api.htm?verRedirect=1>`_ ) and PDM API ( `PDM-API <https://help.solidworks.com/2019/English/api/epdmapi/Welcome-epdmapi.html?id=2a67aaceb6984695a5ce8a75121853f3#Pg0>`_ ) is built on the Component Object Model ( `COM <https://learn.microsoft.com/en-us/windows/win32/com/component-object-model--com--portal>`_ ) to provide an interface with SolidWorks software.
+The SolidWorks API ( `SW-API <https://help.solidworks.com/2019/English/SolidWorks/sldworks/c_solidworks_api.htm?verRedirect=1>`_ ) and PDM API ( `PDM-API <https://help.solidworks.com/2019/English/api/epdmapi/Welcome-epdmapi.html?id=2a67aaceb6984695a5ce8a75121853f3#Pg0>`_ ) are built on the Component Object Model ( `COM <https://learn.microsoft.com/en-us/windows/win32/com/component-object-model--com--portal>`_ ) to provide an interface with SolidWorks software.
 It does not, however, have direct support for Python.
 SolidWrap leverages this COM pipeline with its own implementation to provide a streamlined Pythonic interface with SW-API and PDM-API.

 The core of SolidWrap relies on two objects: ``solidworks`` and ``vault``.
 These are treated as singletons; they come pre-instanced by the module and should not be manually created by the user.
 Most interactions with SolidWrap should flow through these objects.